• Menu

 Listed on the National Register of Historic Places, Trail Ridge Road winds you through the picturesque scenery of Rocky Mountain National Park.
 With 11 miles of the road above 11,500 feet, Trail Ridge Road is famous for its typical 20+ foot wall of snow that can be found lining either side of the road after being plowed in the spring.

-While Trail Ridge Road is not passable in the winter, travelers can access the first few miles of the road from either the west side or east side before reaching the seasonal closure.
+While Trail Ridge Road is not passable in the winter, travelers can access the first few miles of the road from either the west side or the east side before reaching the seasonal closure.

 Typical closure is from November to the last week in May.